ruby-grape/grape/README.markdown

 end
 ```

+## Mounting

-This would create a Rack application that could be used like so (in a Rackup
+The above exmaple would create a Rack application that could be used like so (in a Rackup
-config.ru file):
+*config.ru* file):

 ```ruby
 run Twitter::API
 ```
 And would respond to the following routes:

     GET  /statuses/public_timeline(.json)